antihemophilic factor (recombinant)

 What should I discuss with my health care provider before using recombinant antihemophilic factor?

-You should not use this medicine if you have ever had a severe allergic reaction to antihemophilic factor, or if you are allergic to mouse or beef proteins.
+You should not use this medicine if you have ever had a severe allergic reaction to antihemophilic factor, or if you are allergic to mouse, hamster, or beef proteins.

 Before using recombinant antihemophilic factor, your specific blood clotting disorder must be diagnosed as factor VIII deficiency.
 Recombinant antihemophilic factor will not treat von Willebrand disease.